 There are three major labs to choose from for your genetic genealogy work.
-They are FTDNA.com, Ancestry.com, and 23andme.com If you are following best research practices in your family history work the correct selection, in my opinion, is FTDNA.com (FamilyTreeDNA.com).
+They are FTDNA.com, Ancestry.com, and 23andme.com There is also a newer company MyHeritage which has a DNA lab too.
+If you are following best research practices in your family history work the correct selection, in my opinion, is FTDNA.com (FamilyTreeDNA.com).
 If your surname is JORDAN and your family tracks back to North Carolina then frugality is most likely a trait you possess.
-The cost of a Family Finder test is $20 cheaper at FTDNA than at Ancestry.com.
+The cost of a Family Finder test can be up to $20 cheaper at FTDNA than at Ancestry.com depending on when you purchase.
 23andme is more concerned about specialized medical information passed down than genealogical information.
 It also was created by folks connected to GOOGLE.
 It was fined by the Federal Gov’t a few years back and I simply don’t feel safe using it.
 But it is more than just money.
 It is the quality and test availability too.
 So even if money was no object I would start with FTDNA as the lab to use for your genetic genealogy work.

 Genealogical testing can’t be rationalized away no matter how much of a papertrail you have or even if you have reason based on paperwork that you have a genetic relationship based on a different line of Jordans DNA testing.